422 Wyoming Hall

 Scientific research benefits greatly when scientists approach problems in a variety of creative ways.
 A diverse community is better able to generate new questions, research methods, explanations, and ideas.
 By building diversity within science, technology, engineering and math (STEM) fields, the State of Wyoming and the entire country will benefit from innovative ideas, insights, and approaches to answering complicated questions.

 Summer Field Camp: A two-week student summer exchange program was established in partnership with JSU in which students and faculty from both institution gain experience in near-surface imaging techniques, using geophysical imaging equipment acquired as part of FINSE.
 JSU joined UW students in fieldwork at the Snowy Range site June 12-20, 2013.
-Next year, UW students will travel to Mississippi for field-work at a site selected by JSU colleagues.
+This year, UW students will travel to Mississippi for field-work on May 11-24, 2014.

 Seminar Speaker program: To increase visibility of woman scientists, EPSCoR funds a program to support female speakers on campus.